bewt85/HeritageFinder/README.md

 ## TODO

-See if we can just search in memory
-Run some searches
+Get it onto Heroku
-Create a one page site which points to the old content Get it onto Heroku
+Create a one page site which points to the old content Improve search
 Create a flask app / static site with the data
 Update the data with Lat / Long
 Add a map